Infisical/secrets-action/README.md

 # Infisical Secrets Loader Action
-This action will allow you to load secrets from Infisical (cloud/self-hosted) and use them in your Github workflows
+This GitHub Action enables you to import secrets from Infisical—whether hosted in the cloud or self-hosted—directly into your GitHub workflows.

 ## Configuration
 - In order to use this, you will need to configure a [Machine Identity](https://infisical.com/docs/documentation/platform/identities/universal-auth) for your project.